 Being more green at home comes as second nature to many people, but others need a little help along the way.
-In September of this year, the Green Homes Grant launches in a bid to help people make necessary improvements to their property.
+In September 2020, the Green Homes Grant launched in a bid to help people make necessary improvements to their property.
 The government-lead scheme will see over 600,000 homeowners in England handed up to £10,000 to install insulation, heat pumps, draft proofing, as well as other measures to cut energy bills1.

 In this blog we discuss a number of ways to make your address more green, with special insights from some of the UK’s leading eco-friendly bloggers and influencers.
 Carry on reading to find out more.

 Solar energy is a great way to reduce your carbon footprint.
 In fact, installing solar panels can reduce your carbon emissions by 80%2.
 Albeit a sometimes costly measure, the end results are worth paying the price for.
 Lowering your electricity bill and improving the value of your home are just some of the associated benefits3.